 • Walkable shoes.
 We will probably be walking short/moderate distances, often on unpaved trails, possibly with hills.
 Walkable shoes are a must!
 If you just love your wedges, bring them to change into before we start shooting.

 • A spare bag (for electronics , accessories + wallets).
 When shooting, I always ask my clients to remove any phones, wallets, keys, watches, hair ties, etc. from their pockets and wrists if those items are not part of the shoot.
 Instead of lying them on the ground, bring a small bag to consolidate and carry those items.
 You’ll know where everything is and keep it all clean during your portrait session.

-• A change of clothes for everyone, in case anyone gets muddy or dirty.
+• A change of clothes for everyone, in case anyone gets muddy or dirty or you want to wear something more comfortable when you’re done.
 As a photographer, I love when we can interact fully with their surroundings.
 So we may get a little dirty.
 Feel free to bring a change of clothes or shoes.
 Maybe even a towel.
 You never know!!

 • Pets – Bring treats and toys.
 The magical lint roller is essential, especially if your best tends to shed a lot.
 Bring your assistant.
 If your friend /family member is planning on assisting, don’t forget them ! – that can watch over your pet while we don’t include them in some shots.

 • RELAX – your part is over.
 Whoop whoop!
 Now the editing begins!

 • After your session, I will be working hard behind the scenes to cull the best photos (eliminating duplicates, blurs, and blinks) Your gallery is typically ready within 2 – 3 weeks of your session.